mharrisb1/jay/README.md

 Collection of utilities for working with JSON

 > [!WARNING]
-> WIP adn probably buggy
+> WIP and probably buggy

 ## Help